Representations of Leavitt Path Algebras: Finite dimensional quotients of the Leavitt path algebra of a row-finite digraph

 The examples below show that neither implication is reversible:\\

 \\

 There is no path to the loop at $v$ from any other cycle, hence $L(\Gamma_1)$ has a nonzero finite dimensional quotient.
-But the Gelfand-Krillov dimension is infinite since the loops at $u$ are not disjoint.\\
+But the Gelfand-Kirillov dimension is infinite since the loops at $u$ are not disjoint.\\

 To see that the second implication is not reversible consider the digraph $\Gamma_2$ below: